History

 2013

-General Satellite Corporation announced the creation of an investment and industrial holding company and underwent rebranding.
-All identified areas of focus were brought together under the new GS Group brand.
+The General Satellite Corporation announced the creation of an investment and industrial holding company and underwent rebranding.
+All identified areas of focus were brought together under the new GS Group brand name.

 Recognising the importance of working with young people and continuing to fulfil its social mission, the holding company launched its first competition for talented schoolchildren from non-capital cities, "I Am Solving Maths!", which became an annual event.
-Winners from Years 9, 10 and 11 received scholarships and other valuable prizes from the holding company.
+Winners from high school received scholarships and other valuable prizes from the holding company.

 learn more